programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 # Pair combines the From and To email addresses into a single string, such as "sender@enron.com,recipient@enron.com"
 # This will help us learn more about these individual pairs of senders and recipients as we go forward

-calculate a new Pair column that combines the 'From' email and 'To' email addresses into a single string, separated by a comma emailDataFrame['Pair'] = emailDataFrame['From'] + ',' + emailDataFrame['To']
+# Calculate a new Pair column that combines the 'From' email and 'To' email addresses into a single string, separated by a comma
+emailDataFrame['Pair'] = emailDataFrame['From'] + ',' + emailDataFrame['To']

 # We also want some way to keep track of all of the unique senders in our emailDataFrame